bartswierz/game-website/README.md

 ## Features
 Feature  | Description
 ------------- | -------------
+Login | Clean beautiful login component that captures that game theme feel while also being relatively minimal to make the process quick and easy!
+Demo Credentials are also provided with copy link buttons provided for those who would like to view the application quickly without the need for a signup.
+Signup | Clean beautiful signup component that captures that game theme feel while also being relatively minimal to make the process quick and easy!
+Redirect link back to the login screen is provided for a seamless transition.
 View Genres | **19** available game genres to browse through.
 View Platforms | **51** available platforms to browse through.
 View Stores | The stores page features links directly to available digital distribution services such as Steam, Playstation, Xbox, Epic Games, etc.